 Eating out with a Food Allergy

-We strongly recommend that customers with severe food allergies do not request such alterations and modifications and instead choose a complete dish off our allergy menu ensuring it does not contain the relevant allergen.
-This advice is part of our strict policy and whilst there is always the possibility of cross-contamination, means that the risk of potential communication errors leading to contamination is further reduced.
+We strongly recommend that customers with severe food allergies do not request such modifications, and instead choose a complete dish from our Allergy Menu, which does not contain the relevant allergen.
+This advice forms part of our Food Allergy Approach, and whilst there is always the possibility of cross-contamination, it means that the risk of potential communication errors leading to contamination is reduced.

 Ultimately, anyone with an allergy knows that no restaurant or food supplier can ever offer a 100% guarantee that their meal will be allergen-free: human error can occur, and it’s impossible to ever completely rule out cross-contamination.
 But, at JPRestaurants, we invest considerable resources to make sure that customers can be confident when they dine with us.
 Our aim is to provide enough information for customers with allergies to make a decision about whether or not they should dine in our restaurants, or whether or not they should choose a particular dish.

 If you have an allergy and you would like more information, or if you would like to give us any feedback, you can contact us at any time via the contact forms on our website.